 - With much lower overheads than traditional banks, IFISA providers have the opportunity to provide competitive priced loans to borrowers, while offering better interest rates to investors.

 As with all investments, investors must understand the key IFISA rules before making an investment to ensure they are making the best choices for their portfolio.

-Similarly, as IFISAs fall within the ISA wrapper, it's important to understand where your annual ISA allowance will be allocated (i.e. all £20,000 - as of the 2020/21 tax year - in an IFISA or part in a Stocks & Shares, part in a IFISA and part in a Cash ISA).
+Similarly, as IFISAs fall within the ISA wrapper, it's important to understand where your annual ISA allowance will be allocated (i.e. all £20,000 - as of the 2022/23 tax year - in an IFISA or part in a Stocks and Shares ISA, part in a IFISA and part in a Cash ISA).

 CARLTON Bonds are an IFISA provider specialising in fixed term property bonds.

 Against a backdrop of low interest rates and a volatile stock market, the IFISA can provide an attractive investment opportunity for experienced investors.